MicrosoftDocs/msteams-docs/msteams-platform/webhooks-and-connectors/how-to/add-incoming-webhook.md

 **To add an Incoming Webhook to a Teams channel**

 1. Go to the channel where you want to add the webhook and select &#8226;&#8226;&#8226; **More options** from the top navigation bar.
-1. Select **Connectors** from the drop down menu.
+1. Select **Connectors** from the drop down menu:

     ![Select Connector](~/assets/images/connectors.png)

 1. Search for **Incoming Webhook** and select **Add**.
-1. Select **Configure**, provide a name, and upload an image for your webhook if required.
+1. Select **Configure**, provide a name, and upload an image for your webhook if required:

     ![Configure button](~/assets/images/configure.png)

 1. The dialog window presents a unique URL that maps to the channel.
-Copy and save the webhook URL, to send information to Microsoft Teams and select **Done**.
+Copy and save the webhook URL, to send information to Microsoft Teams and select **Done**:

     ![Unique URL](~/assets/images/url.png)